 A. An "advertiser" NARB member shall be considered as not qualified to sit on a particular panel if their employing company manufactures or sells a product or service which directly competes with a product or service sold by the advertiser involved in the proceeding.
-An "agency" NARB member shall be considered as not qualified if their employing advertising agency represents a client that sells a product or service which directly competes with the product or service involved in the proceeding.
+An "agency" NARB member shall be considered as not qualified if their employing advertising agency represents a client that sells a product or service that directly competes with the product or service sold by the advertiser involved in the proceeding.

-B. Any NARB member shall disqualify themselves when, for any reason arising out of past or present employment or affiliation, they believe that they cannot reach a completely unbiased decision.

-C. The NARB Chair shall inform the parties of their right to object, for cause, to the inclusion of individual panel members, and to request that replacement members be appointed.
+- B. NARB members shall disqualify themselves when, for any reason arising out of past or present employment or affiliation, they believe that they cannot reach a completely unbiased decision. - C. The NARB Chair shall inform the parties of their right to object, for cause, to the inclusion of individual panel members, and to request that replacement members be appointed.
 Requests shall be subject to approval by the NARB Chair.